kyma-project/telemetry-manager/docs/user/04-metrics.md

 - The collector has no autoscaling options and has a limited resource setup of 1 CPU and 1.2 GiB memory.
 - Batching is enabled, and a batch contains up to 1024 metrics/batch.
 - A destination can be unavailable for up to 5 minutes without direct loss of metric data.
-- An average metric consists of 20 metric data point and 10 label.
+- An average metric consists of 20 metric data points and 10 labels.
-- Max sample limit configured to 50.000 metric data point per scrape loop
+- Max sample limit is configured to 50.000 metric data points per scrape loop

 This leads to the following limitations:

 ### Throughput

-The maximum throughput is 14K metric data point/sec ~= 50.000.000 metric data point/hour.
+The maximum throughput is 14K metric data points/sec ~= 50.000.000 metric data points/hour.
 If more data must be ingested, it can be refused.
-When a metric data endpoint emmit more than 50.000 metric data point per scrape loop, entire data will be refused by the agent.
+If a metric data endpoint emits more than 50.000 metric data points per scrape loop, all the data is refused by the agent.

 ### Unavailability of output